 Students interested in applying for aid with a need-based component must complete the "Free Application for Federal Student Aid" (FAFSA) and provide follow-up documentation as requested.
 Students can complete the FAFSA online at www.fafsa.ed.gov as early as Jan.
 1. Internet access and computers that can be used to complete the FAFSA are available in the financial aid office.
-Paper applications are also available.
+Up to three copies of the paper application can be obtained by calling the Federal Student Aid Information Center at (800) 433-3243.